 Industrial engineers devise efficient systems that integrate workers, machines, materials, information, and energy to make a product or provide a service (U.S. Bureau of Labor Statistics).

 is the quality, production, expression, or realm, according to aesthetic principles, of what is beautiful, appealing, or of more than ordinary significance.
 While many don’t associate art with health science, healthcare providers have to be creative every day with the solutions that they develop to treat their patients.
 Skills such as communication and analytical thinking are often developed in the arts and humanities.
 We see art used in health science with occupational therapists, medical illustrators, and art therapists.
 For this event, we will focus on the plastic surgery industry.

 A plastic surgeon is a licensed medical doctor trained in patient interactions, trauma care, and basic surgery techniques, as well as specialized areas, such as tissue transfer, body contouring and laser surgery (Career Explorer).

 MATHEMATICS, OR MATH,

 is the science of structure, order, and relation that has evolved from elemental practices of counting, measuring, and describing the shapes of objects.
 Math is an intricate part of the health science industry.
 From administering medications to evaluating statistical graphs, it is used throughout the field.
 For this event, we will spotlight the pharmacy industry.

 Pharmacists are medication experts and play a critical role in helping people get the best results from their medications.
 Pharmacists prepare and dispense prescriptions, ensure medicines and doses are correct, prevent harmful drug interactions, and counsel patients on the safe and appropriate use of their medications (Explore Health Careers).

-For questions about this program, please contact the Health Careers Program Coordinator, Tiara Scott at email@example.com.
+For questions about this program, please contact the Health Careers Program Coordinator, LaToya Dodson at firstname.lastname@example.org.